Transport in Beijing

 Beijing, as the capital and one of the four municipalities of the People's Republic of China (PRC), is a transport hub, with a sophisticated network of roads, railways and two major airports.
-Five completed ring roads encircle the city with nine expressways heading in virtually all compass directions, supplemented by eleven China National Highways.
+Six completed ring roads encircle the city with nine expressways heading in virtually all compass directions, supplemented by eleven China National Highways.

 Transport in the capital is overseen by the Beijing Municipal Commission of Transport.

 Road network

 Ring roads

-The city is served by five completed ring roads.
+The city is served by six completed ring roads.
 From the centre of the city outward, they are: